JavaFXpert/quantum-music-playground/README.md

 ## Introduction

 The Quantum Music Playground is a tool for composing music, as well as an enjoyable way of gaining intuition about quantum circuits and states.
-It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW), and includes a MicroQiskit quantum simulator..
+It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW), and includes a MicroQiskit quantum simulator.
 The following screenshot shows an Ableton Live Session View that contains [MIDI](https://en.wikipedia.org/wiki/MIDI) clips that play an arrangement of the well known song entitled *Twinkle Twinkle Little Star*.

 > The Ableton Live set from which many of the examples in this tutorial were taken may be [downloaded](https://github.com/JavaFXpert/quantum-music-playground/raw/master/sets/twinkle.als) from the [Quantum Music Playground repository](https://github.com/JavaFXpert/quantum-music-playground).